4 Ways to Make Money From Sweepstakes, Giveaways and Contests

 Have a Contest and Sweepstakes Website

 The third way of making money from sweepstakes and contests is to have a website (or blog) promoting them.
 This is one of the avenues I have followed.
-People don't have time to go hunting on the internet to find sweepstakes which are offered by the various companies, it's too time consuming.
+People don't have time to go hunting on the internet to find sweepstakes that are offered by the various companies, it's too time consuming.
 For many sweepers, as they are called, it's better to find sites, which have done the hunting for them.
 The sites are merely a portal of current giveaways and sweepstakes.
 As with anything, there are of course pros and cons to any idea.

 The pros are you can earn money by placing ads (Google Adsense), Amazon or other affiliate companies on the site.
 I tend to use just a few, such as Google Adsense, Shareasale, and Zazzle.
-Although the people who come to view the site are there to find sweepstakes links, they are also looking at and clicking on ads.
+Although the people who come to view the site are there to find sweepstakes links, they are also looking at, and clicking on ads.
 This is where the money is to be made from having a sweepstakes website: it's the revenue from the adverts, not from them clicking the links to the giveaways.
 The list of contests is merely a way of getting them to the site and providing them with a good selection of companies and bloggers who currently have contests running.

 You may wonder where to find all those sweepstakes to put on such a site.
 I have several methods I use but here are the main ones.
 All of these I can do from home online.